 The global political environment is constantly evolving, and it is clear that technology is accelerating that process, for better and, in some cases, for worse.
 Disrupting Democracy attempts to sort through these changes to give policymakers and citizens information that will help them navigate this increasingly volatile world.

 Beginning January 2017, the Bertelsmann Foundation embarked on a journey to explore how digital innovation impacts democracies and societies around the world.

-Download the book below or click on the images to read the individual chapters.
+Click on the images below to read the individual chapters.